Glossary of Terms

 • An establishment where waitstaff take customers’ orders and payment is made after eating.
 Source: USDA Economic Research Service

 • Historically Underserved Producers include socially disadvantaged, beginning, limited resource, and veteran farmers and ranchers.
-Socially Disadvantaged Farmers and Ranchers include those who identify as Asian or Asian American, American Indian or Native American, Black or African American, Native Hawaiian, Asian-American Pacific Islander, or Hispanic or Latino/a/e.
+Socially Disadvantaged Farmers and Ranchers include those who identify as Asian or Asian American, American Indian or Native American, Black or African American, Native Hawaiian, Asian American Pacific Islander, or Hispanic or Latino/a/e.
 Limited Resource Farmers and Ranchers have an annual income that is lower than the Federal Poverty Level for a household of four.
-Beginning Farmers and Ranchers have 10 years or fewer of farming or ranching experience.
+Beginning Farmers and Ranchers have 11 years or fewer of farming or ranching experience.
 Source: USDA Economic Research Service

-• Waterways for which technology-based regulations and other required controls are not stringent enough to meet the water quality standards set by states.
+• Waterway for which technology-based regulations and other required controls are not stringent enough to meet the water quality standards set by states.
 Impairments are due to pollutants that include industrial, municipal, or agricultural waste discharged into water.
 Source: US Environmental Protection Agency

 • A census tract in which at least 500 people or 33% of the population live more than 0.5 miles (urban census tracts) or 10 miles (rural census tracts) from the nearest supermarket, supercenter, or large grocery store, and where households are more likely to have limited vehicle access.
 Source: USDA Economic Research Service